Support for individual learners

 Further information on Special Provisions from the SACE Board can be found here: https://www.sace.sa.edu.au/web/special-provisions

-For more information on the flexibilities of the SACE or applying for special provisions for your child please contact our SACE Coordinator Ms Nadia Maglica Nadia.maglica@pulteney.sa.edu.au or Head of Inclusive Education (7-12) Ms Carrie Phillis carrie.phillis@pulteney.sa.edu.au
+For more information on the flexibilities of the SACE or applying for special provisions for your child please contact our SACE Coordinator Ms Michelle Richards michelle.richards@pulteney.sa.edu.au or Head of Inclusive Education (7-12) Ms Carrie Phillis carrie.phillis@pulteney.sa.edu.au

-Headstart provides gifted and highly motivated Year 12 students with a challenge beyond the Year 12 curriculum as they combine secondary school and university studies.
-Students accepted into Headstart can choose to replace or supplement their Year 12 subjects with university courses (subjects).
-University grades are recorded, and students are able to credit these grades towards their SACE Stage 2 level studies and ATAR.
-Headstart students may also receive credit towards their university degree if they enrol in a University of Adelaide program after attending Pulteney Grammar (one ninety), enabling them to complete their university study early or study a wider range of courses than usual.
-Successful Headstart applicants will also receive a scholarship from the University of Adelaide exempting them from both tuition fees and the student services and amenities fee for one course per semester.
+Extension Studies students may also receive credit towards their university degree if they enrol in a Flinders University course after attending Pulteney Grammar, enabling them to complete their university study early or study a wider range of courses than usual.
+Successful Extension Studies applicants will receive a 50% scholarship from Flinders University, reducing the cost of the course.
+The student/family will be required to cover the remaining costs.
+Successful applicants will be exempt from the student services and amenities fee for one course per semester.

-The School’s standard for the selection process for Headstart is purposely set high to ensure that students can successfully combine their studies.
-While students undertake the course independently, schools are required to provide a recommendation which is why it is crucial that we have a rigorous selection process; exemplary behaviour is also an expectation.
+Pulteney Grammar’s standard for the selection process for Extension Studies is purposely set high to ensure that students can successfully combine their SACE and university studies.
+While students undertake the course independently, schools are required to provide a recommendation which is why it is crucial that we have a rigorous selection process; exemplary behaviour and attitude are also expectations.

-Entrance is highly competitive and is solely managed and awarded at the discretion of the University of Adelaide.
+Entrance is competitive and the final decision is solely managed and awarded at the discretion of Flinders University.

 Further information: